Improving photo selection

 Ink Cards App

 Ink is an app used to mail physical, personalized greeting cards to friends and family around the world.
-The app was first designed with only single-photo cards in mind, and as we added more collage cards to our app, we never stopped to reimagine the experience for customers personalizing collage cards.
-My job was to design an easier and faster way for them to choose photos and order their card.
+The app was first designed with only single-photo cards in mind, and as we added more collage cards to our app, we never redesigned the experience.
+With the new photo selection improvements, we increased the percentage of users who completed a card by 3%, and our iOS customers now have a much easier time adding photos to collage cards.

 Customers had a hard time customizing collage cards.
 On a card with four photos, they had to tap into each empty photo frame before they could select a photo to fill that frame.
 Once they filled the card with four photos, the only way they could rearrange them was to replace the each photo by repeating the process all over again.